Donation & Support Opportunities

 Our world is in dire straits.
 We are, in every sense of the word, on fire.
 The questions is, however—how will we rise from these ashes?
 I want to be a part of this conversation, a voice for the re-creation of a culture that is more respectful to the earth and each other.
 I feel my writing is timely to the crises we now face.
 I am trying, with every ounce of my being, to complete my book, The Adventure of Home, to be a part of this rising tide.

 It is time to tell a new story.
 And I need your help to do it.
-Please join me by pledging your support to one or both of the following donation projects.
+Please join me by pledging your support.

 Ongoing Monthly Support for My Book Project